Best Time to Visit the Top of the Rock New York: Night or Day

 If you travel with your family to the Big Apple during this time of the year, I'm sure the kids will never forget Rockefeller Center and the climb to the Top of the Rock - for them it will be like going to the amusement park!
 There is so much to see and do, I recommend this guide to visit the Top of the Rock at Christmas so you don't miss anything.

-7. And the best time of the day to take pictures at the Top of the Rock?
+7. And the best time of the day to take photos at the Top of the Rock?

 Cameras love New York!
-True, but to get beautiful photos it is essential to have good light no matter how photogenic the "City of Skyscrapers" is.
+True, but to get great photos it's essential to have good light no matter how photogenic the "City of Skyscrapers" is.
 That's why morning is the best time of day to take advantage of the natural sunlight from the open-air observatories on the 69th and 70th floors of the Top of the Rock.

 Also, since there are fewer people early in the day, it will be easier to unleash your creativity with your camera without any tourists in front of your lens, so you can take as many photos as you want!

-Other moments to take pictures from the Top of the Rock
+Other times to take pictures from the Top of the Rock

 However, we can not overlook that another of the top times to take pictures at the Top of the Rock is the sunset.
 It is the time slot most desired by visitors to the Rockefeller Center observation deck due to the romantic atmosphere and the diverse palette of colors that can be captured with the camera of the sky and the beautiful cityscape that can be seen from there.